APCGitHub/idx-rabbit-template-packs/simple/README.md

 Inside the two previous item templates, you'll find the usage of the import directive for pulling in some handy macro templates.

-Macros are a construct which the Twig templating engine provides as a means of creating reusable functions can perform template logics to produce a desired HTML output.
+Macros are a construct which the Twig templating engine provides as a means of creating reusable functions which can perform template logics using Twgi syntax to produce a desired HTML output.

 The `errors.html` macro for instance houses two different macros which are responsible for formatting and outputting errors.